BroadbandForum/usp/specification/security/index.md

 When determining permissions for the `Device.LocalAgent.Controller.` table, the Agent will first determine that for Role A Permission.2 takes precedence over Permission.1 (55 > 3).
 For B, Permission.5 takes precedence over Permission.1 (78 > 20).
 The union of A and B is “r-xn” + “----” = “r-xn”.

-**R-SEC.26** - Agents SHOULD implement the Controller object with the `AssignedRole` parameter (with at least read-only data model definition) and `InheritedRole` parameter (if allowed Roles can come from a trusted CA), so users can see what Controllers have access to the Agent and their permissions.
-This will help users identify rogue Controllers that may have gained access to the Agent.

 #### Role Associated with a Credential or Challenge

-The `ControllerTrust.Credential.{i}.AssignedRole` parameter value is inherited by Controllers whose credentials have been validated using the credentials in the same entry of the `ControllerTrust.Credential.{i}.` table.
+The `ControllerTrust.Credential.{i}.Role` parameter value is inherited by Controllers whose credentials have been validated using the credentials in the same entry of the `ControllerTrust.Credential.{i}.` table.
 Whenever `ControllerTrust.Credential.{i}.` is used to validate a certificate, the Agent writes the current value of the associated `ControllerTrust.Credential.{i}.Role` into the `Controller.{i}.InheritedRole` parameter.
 For more information on use of this table for assigning Controller Roles and validating credentials, see the sections below.

 The `ControllerTrust.Challenge.{i}.Role` parameter is a Role that is assigned to Controllers that send a successful `ChallengeResponse()` command.
 For more information on use of challenges for assigning Controller Roles, see the sections below.